Committee on Allocating Resources Equitably (CARE)

 The committee will meet up to four times between September and December 2021.
 All meetings will be held from 6:30 to 8:00 p.m.
-The first meeting will be held virtually on Zoom.
+The first meeting was held virtually on Zoom.
 Based on committee member feedback and public health guidelines, the additional meetings may be held in person.

 Here is the meeting schedule:

 Meetings in 2022 will be scheduled if necessary.
 Interpretation will be provided, as necessary, to facilitate the full participation of all committee members.

 - Value and respect the diversity of Highline Public Schools.